“Are you getting married, Florine?”, “Did you go on honeymoon?”

 This is pretty much the type of conversation I had on and on, before and after my 2 week trip to Hawaii.
 The reason?
 The Hawaiian Archipelago seems such a fantasy destination beyond reach that most people believed it had to be for my big day.
 For sure, seen from Europe, going right in the middle of the Pacific Ocean is a long, long trip.
 But then, if you’re an avid and adventurous scuba diver, passionate by incredible nature, wildlife and culture, and you know a thing or two about how to save money even in expensive locations, is it a reason to postpone just for a potential honeymoon even if is a once-in-a-lifetime trip?

 I took the opportunity of a business trip to Japan, added a two-week vacation, and put all my British Airways miles into a Tokyo-Kona JAL flight to check if the Aloha State is worth all the fuss and dollars on what look like exciting scuba diving experiences.

 How did I end up skipping Oahu and the world-famous Hawaiian capital of Honolulu and its even more famous Waikiki Beach?
 First, I had to visit one of my best friends who has lived in Maui for 5 years, and this is from there you can dive in Molokini Crater.
 Regarding Big Island, there was the famous manta night dive and the hope to see lava flowing into the ocean.
-These were the main arguments to only visit 2 of the 4 main islands.
+These were the main arguments to only visit 2 of the 4 main islands for my 2 weeks in Hawaii.
 I also wanted more time to explore each island, and it was a great way to keep my travel budget under control by avoiding too many expensive inter-island flights.